crypticcoinvip/docker/README.md

 Stop node
 ---------
 If you run the node interactively with "./tools run_i", you can just hit Ctrl+C to exit.
-Or, if you run it detached with "./tools run_i", you can kill it with
+Or, if you run it detached with "./tools run_d", you can kill it with
 ```
 ./tools stop_d
 ```

-Please, **do not use docker command 'docker stop cryptic'** to stop running node, or you have to recreate some node database indexes at every following start (it takes extra time).
+Please, **do not use docker command 'docker stop cryptic_by_$USER'** to stop running node, or you have to recreate some node database indexes at every following start (it takes extra time).

 You can run function 'ensure_stopped', which will try first to soft stop the node, overwise it will be terminated by 'docker stop'.
 ```